 - Highlights of our English Delftware Drug Jar collection – beautiful ceramics dating from the 1600s and 1700s

 - Highlights of our Pharmacy and Medicine Caricatures collection

 - Bell metal mortars (The Saville Peck Bequest of Mortars)

 The Museum’s original materia medica collection is now cared for as part of the Economic Botany Collection at the Royal Botanic Gardens, Kew.
 Visit the Kew website for more information.

-Visitors can buy postcards, greetings cards, history books, reproduction jars and British Society for the History of Pharmacy merchandise at the Society’s headquarters.
+Visitors can buy postcards, greetings cards, history books and British Society for the History of Pharmacy merchandise at the Society’s headquarters.
 Visit our pharmacy souvenirs section for more information.

 The Museum offers a range of historical services based on the information, archives and objects we hold.